core-wg/href/draft-ietf-core-href.md

      represented as `[-4, [false, "", "example", "com"]]`; the `false` serves as a marker that the next element is the userinfo.

-     The rules do not cater for unencoded ":" in userinfo, which is commonly considered a deprecated inclusion of a literal password.
+     The rules explicitly cater for unencoded ":" in userinfo (without needing the `extended-cri` feature).
+     (We opted for including this syntactic feature instead of disabling it as a mechanism against potential uses of colons for the deprecated inclusion of unencrypted secrets.)

 # CBOR Extended Diagnostic Notation (EDN): The "cri" Extension {#edn-cri}